LieBtrau/electronics-design-data/components/inductor.md

 # Common mode chokes
 ## Basics
 * [Parallel coupled inductors](https://www.translatorscafe.com/unit-converter/en-US/calculator/mutual-inductance-parallel/)
-  * Inductance of the two coupled inductors in parallel equals the individual inductances: [LTSpice](../circuits/CM-choke/coupledInductors.asc)
+  * Inductance of the two coupled inductors in parallel equals the individual inductances, but you have twice the current carrying capability: [LTSpice](../circuits/CM-choke/coupledInductors.asc)
   * Inductance of two equal uncoupled inductors in parallel is half of the individual inductances.

 ## Hi-speed data